rayhog/aviator-jekyll-template/_api/software1.1.md

 type:
 description:
 content_markdown: |-
   Software in Technopedia is represented by six nodes.
-You can query individual nodes or you can use relationships to get data from all the software nodes in one query. <br>
+You can query individual nodes or you can use relationships to get data from multiple software nodes in one query. <br>
   <br>
   The software product is a good starting point when you want to start with a product name reference and then build out your query to include data from other software nodes. <br>
   <br>